-- As of the 2020 assessment period, there will be a new uniform profit limit and further improvements for investment deductions (Section 7g ITA).
-The previously applicable different company size limits as requirement for claiming investment deductions will be replaced by a profit limit of EUR 200,000 that applies to all types of income.
-The new uniform profit limit also applies to the claiming of special depreciation allowances pursuant to Section 7g ITA.
-In addition, the investment costs eligible for preferential treatment are increased from 40 to 50 percent and leased assets can be taken into account without restriction in the future. - The limited and temporary tax exemption introduced by the Corona Tax Relief Act for employer subsidies for short-time allowances (Kurzarbeitergeld) and seasonal short-time allowances will be extended for one year.
-The tax exemption thus applies to pay periods beginning after February 29, 2020 and ending before January 1, 2022. - The option of tax-free payment of a corona bonus in addition to the wages owed anyway will be extended until June 30, 2021.
-Because the tax-free payment was initially limited from March 1 to December 31, 2020, a care bonus paid out only in the first half of 2021, for example, would no longer have been tax-privileged.
-The extension of the period does not mean that another EUR 1,500 tax-free in addition to EUR 1,500 already tax-free in 2020 may be paid out in the first half of 2021.
-Rather, however, employers may be motivated to give their employees a Corona bonus for the first time after the turn of the year. - With the home office lump sum as part of the employee lump sum, an unbureaucratic tax consideration of home office work is made possible for the years 2020 and 2021.
+- The option of tax-free payment of a corona bonus in addition to the wages owed anyway will be extended until 30 June 2021.
+Because the tax-free payment was initially limited from 1 March to 31 December 2020, a care bonus paid out only in the first half of 2021, for example, would no longer have been tax-privileged.
+The extension of the period does not mean that another EUR 1500 tax-free in addition to EUR 1,500 already tax-free in 2020 may be paid out in the first half of 2021.
+Rather, however, employers may be motivated to give their employees a Corona bonus for the first time after the new year. - With the home office lump sum as part of the employee lump sum, an unbureaucratic tax consideration of home office work is made possible for the years 2020 and 2021.
 The new regulation provides for a lump-sum deduction of EUR 5 per day, a maximum of EUR 600 per year corresponding to 120 home office days as business expenses or income-related expenses (Werbungskosten).
 The lump sum is only granted for the days on which work is performed exclusively at home.
 Travel expenses are generally not deductible for these days; expenses for an annual ticket for public transportation, which was purchased in anticipation of its use for commuting to work, are deductible regardless.
 The home office allowance is also deducted from the standard deduction for income-related expenses.

-P. Extension of the tax return deadline for the calendar year 2020
+Q. Extension of the tax return deadline for the calendar year 2020, 2021 and 2022 up to and including 2024

-By the Act of February 15, 2021, the tax return filing deadline for the 2019 assessment period in advisory cases has been extended by six months to August 31, 2021 (instead of the regular February 28, 2021).
-The extended deadline is to be taken into account ex officio, no request from the taxpayer is required.
-The deadline extension does not apply to cases where tax/assessment returns for the 2019 assessment period were "requested in advance" by means of an order.
+The Act of 15 February 2021 extended the tax return filing deadline for the assessment period 2019 for advised taxpayers by six months to 31 August 2021 (instead of the regular date of 28 February 2021).
+The extended deadline is to be taken into account ex officio, no application from the taxpayer is required.
+The deadline extension does not apply to cases where tax/assessment returns for the assessment period 2019 have been "requested in advance" by means of an order.
 Further, it does also not apply to non-advisory cases.
 The interest-free grace period for the 2019 assessment period has also been extended.
-The "general" interest run for full interest not starting until October 1, 2021, and the "special" interest run not starting until May 1, 2022.
+The interest run of the so-called full interest will not start until 1 October 2021 (instead of the regular date of 1 April 2021).